ukchukx/essentials/design_patterns/src/main/java/patterns/behavioural/templatemethod/README.md

 # Intent
-**Template Method** is a behavioral design pattern that defines the skeleton of an algorithm in the superclass but lets subclasses override specific steps of the algorithm without changing its structure.
+**Template Method** is a behavioural design pattern that defines the skeleton of an algorithm in the superclass but lets subclasses override specific steps of the algorithm without changing its structure.

 # Applicability
 * Use the Template Method pattern when you want to let clients extend only particular steps of an algorithm, but not the whole algorithm or its structure.